XiHegrt/XiHegrt.github.io/_pages/about.md

 ![Recursive optimization scheme](/images/generationtrees.png){: .align-right width="400px"}

  I specialize in the development of efficient and exact algorithms aimed at addressing intractable combinatorial optimization problems, many of which fall under the category of NP-complete/NP-hard problems.
-My approach involves employing a formal methodology that combines a diverse range of applied mathematics disciplines, including **category theory**, **the algebra of programming** (or **the Bird-Meertens Formalism**), **real algebraic geometry**, and **combinatorial generation**.
+My approach involves employing a formal methodology that combines a diverse range of applied mathematics disciplines, including **applied category theory**, **the algebra of programming** (or **the Bird-Meertens Formalism**), **real algebraic geometry**, and **combinatorial generation**.

 A pivotal contribution to my work is the establishment of a comprehensive framework called the "**recursive optimization scheme**."
 This innovative approach amalgamates methodologies from the aforementioned theories, providing a versatile solution for solving intricate combinatorial optimization problems.
 Currently, my focus extends to the application of this framework in machine learning research.